Apps to upload photos without losing quality to Facebook

 This difference in weight on the same image therefore implies a greater loss of information if the image processing exceeds the 2048 pixels authorized by Facebook.

-In testing, this difference was slight in a detailed photo and much larger in a simpler photo.
-If the numbers speak for themselves, one must admit that visually the difference was not obvious.
-Either way, it is clear that at this point you have absolutely no interest in sending Facebook a photo larger than 2048 pixels.
+In the tests, this difference was slight in a detailed photo and much greater in a simpler one.
+If the numbers speak for themselves, it must be admitted that visually the difference wasn't obvious.
+Either way, it's clear that at this point you have absolutely no incentive to send Facebook a photo larger than 2048 pixels.

 The compression ratio corresponds to the following calculation: